paulbutcher/ScalaMock/new_homepage_src/_user_guide/030_mocking_style.md

 ### Mocking objects

-A stub object that supports record-then-verify style is created with `stub`.
+A stub object that supports the record-then-verify style is created with `stub`.
 For example:

 ```scala
 val heaterStub = stub[Heater]